 From the Period of Inquiry to the Period of Catechumenate to the Period of Purification to celebrating the Sacraments of Initiation to the Period of Mystagogy, a Catechumen or Candidate grows in knowledge and understanding of the Catholic faith tradition.
 More on the Five Stages > > >

 Some on the R.C.I.A. journey are called "Catechumens" and some are called "Candidates."
 Find out why > > >

 "The Rite of Christian Initiation is not a program.
 It is the church's way of ministering sensitively to those who seek membership.
 For that reason some people will need more time than others to prepare for the lifetime commitment that comes with membership in the Catholic Church.
 The usual length of preparation is from one to two years.
 For those already baptized and who seek full communion in the Catholic Church, the time may also vary.
 It seems reasonable that catechumens or candidates experience the yearly calendar of Catholic practice at least one time around in order to make an informed decision.
 The process of spiritual renewal and catechesis should not be hasty, especially for those not accustomed to the fasts and feasts and Sundays and seasons the way Catholics observe them.
 One of the best time for the sacraments of initiation or the Rite of reception into full communion is the Easter Vigil.
 Lent prepare catechumens, candidates and the whole community for Baptism, Confirmation and Eucharist.
 The celebration of the Easter Vigil dramatically points to the wellspring of the church's life: the death and resurrection of Jesus Christ."

 What is the first step?

 Any student who is thinking about become a Catholic Christian or who would simply like more information can contact any Campus Minister here on the UD Campus.

-Or you may contact Colleen Brown here on campus in the Chapel.
-You may call 937.229.2019 for an appointment or to register as a participant.
+Or you may contact Colleen Brown here on campus in the Chapel for an appointment or to register as a participant.